 In 2006 I became a founding board member of Search Engine Marketers of Portland (SEMpdx.org) and we hold monthly search marketing educational events in Portland, where I live.

-From 2007 to 2011 I rode the gravy train of affiliate marketing and moderately nefarious link building, until Google slammed the door shut with Penguin in 2014.
+moderately nefarious link building, until Google slammed the door shut with Penguin in the spring of 2012.
 I’ve felt the pain.

-Besides attending conferences and real world experience, I’m a search junkie at heart, and religiously watch episodes of Barry’s weekly search buzz and Moz whiteboard Friday.
+Besides attending conferences and real world experience, I’m a search junkie at heart, and religiously watch episodes of Barry’s weekly search buzz and eCom babes videos.

 I’m proud to be a certified Google Partner, as well as an official city partner for the city of Portland, Gresham and Clackamas, Oregon.
 We will continue to participate and contribute to that community in the years to come, and maintain certifications.